naydeenmonzon/Stock_Market_Analysis/README.md

 # VBA scripting to analyze real stock market data

-## Instructions:

-Create a script that will loop through all the stocks for one year and output the following information:
+Script that loops through all the stocks for one year and output the following information:
 * The ticker symbol.
 * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The total stock volume of the stock.

-It should also have conditional formatting that will highlight positive change in green and negative change in red.
+Conditional formatting will highlight positive change in green and negative change in red.

-The solution will also be able to return the stock with the “Greatest % increase”, “Greatest % decrease” and “Greatest total volume”.
+It will also return the stock with the “Greatest % increase”, “Greatest % decrease” and “Greatest total volume”.

-Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+The VBA script will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.